DigitalPublishingToolkit/NN09/md/10Rules.md

 all over the world, and at the same time, disconnect from opinions that you reject.
 This can justifiably be described as a new form of self-determination.
 And who has the right to call this new autonomy into question?
-Or, in other words, to what extent is the democratic public entitled to the attention of its citizens?
+Or, in other words, to what extent is democracy entitled to the attention of its citizens?

 Also, bonding with others over particular shared interests does not imply that you won’t be faced with more remote ideas and convictions in